Need-to-Know A-Z Index

 What are the hours for the Burns Rec Center?

 You can view hours of operation here, including campus holidays and spring break.
-As of March 7, 2022, masks are no longer required inside the Burns Recreation Center.
+Masks are not required inside the Burns Recreation Center.
 Family memberships are not available at this time.

 Resident Hall Access

 Limited to residents only.
 Non-residents, non-residential staff and others are prohibited, except essential visitors such as personal care attendants for students with disabilities.

 Multiple individuals sharing a cart or riding in a vehicle together is permitted.
 Vehicle windows should be opened whenever practical.

 The free LMU shuttle between the Westchester and Playa Vista campuses is operational, and available to all students, staff, and faculty.
 You must tap your OneCard to enter the shuttle.
 Masks remain required on the shuttle, per L.A.
 County mandates for public transportation.

 For a list of stops and updated schedule, please visit the Playa Vista Shuttle website.
 You may also download the LMU Transit app, available on iOS and Android platforms.